lexmicheal/LexSecurity/README.md

-A passionate cybersecurity enthusiast with experience in Python, Linux, SQL, Detection and Responce,Threat and Vulnerabilities Protection, & Network Security.
-I enjoy working on projects that involve risk management, detecting vulnerabilities, security automation & incident responce.
+A passionate cybersecurity enthusiast with experience in Python, Linux, SQL, Detection and Response,Threat and Vulnerabilities Protection, & Network Security.
+I enjoy working on projects that involve risk management, detecting vulnerabilities, security automation & incident response.
 I'm also eager to learn and grow in this field of cybersecurity.

 ## objective
 My journey in helping family, friends, and coworkers with everyday computer tasks has led me to develop a passion for cybersecurity, and I am now focused in transitioning into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.